 The Commonwealth imposes a tax on motor vehicles known as excise taxes and these excise taxes are received by the city or town where the vehicle is principally kept.
 The motor vehicle excise is set at \$25 per \$1,000 of vehicle valuation.
 The excise tax reflects the health of the economy which directly impacts the sale of new vehicles.
-Over the past seven years, total revenue has fluctuated from a low of just over \$9.5 million in FY2011 to just over \$13.6 million in FY2017.
+Over the past eight years, total revenue has fluctuated from a low of just over \$9.5 million in FY2011 to just over \$13.8 million in FY2017.

 While there was significant pent-up demand as a result of the Great Recession of 2008, that demand has somewhat stabilized.
-The assumption for the forecast is a conservative one of \$13.5m for FY2019 as well as for FY2020.
+The assumption for the forecast is a conservative one of \$13.5m for FY2021, the same as FY2020.